istarter/ux-ui-notes/README.md

 - Does the portfolio website include a diversity of projects?
 Each portfolio should have 3-6 projects that demonstrate the designer’s skills.
 Note whether each portfolio contains a diversity of projects.

 - Is the site housing the portfolio responsive?
 Responsive means the on-screen appearance of the website adjusts based on the user’s device.
 So whether someone engages with the website on a desktop computer or mobile phone, they will have a positive experience.
+- ***Design***: The third stage in the product development lifecycle is design.
+In the design stage, UX designers begin to actively develop ideas, and they also check that all specifications from the define stage are realistic.
+The first two stages are more about preparation and planning.
+They give you a clear understanding of who the user is, what the user wants, and which problems or challenges you want to address in your design.
+Using the insights from the first two stages, UX designers generate designs that keep the user top of mind.
+You'll create many different assets, including storyboards, which are sketches that help explore the user's experience, or wireframes, which provide outlines of the content layout.
+Or you might create prototypes, which are models that allow UX designers to test the functionality of a design.
+All of these things will be covered later in the program.
 ![image](https://user-images.githubusercontent.com/11480617/230795098-63208eda-5b34-48a9-a3fd-7c1bcab33b8e.png)
 ![image](https://user-images.githubusercontent.com/11480617/230796931-811bacae-7c59-4b95-b928-8e0c691a1c4c.png)
 ![image](https://user-images.githubusercontent.com/11480617/230797116-7c8bf5b2-cfe6-4948-97e4-23221da64f7f.png)